How to Sign Document in Word

 1. Purchase a Digital Certificate: Buy a digital certificate from a trusted authority (CA).

-2. Install the Certificate: Adhere to the guidelines given by the CA to install the digital certificate properly on your computer.
+2. Install the Certificate: Follow the CA’s guidelines to install the digital certificate properly on your computer.

 Step 2: Sign with a Digital Certificate